Tushaa/assignment/README.md

 To provide persistent storage for your applications in Kubernetes, you can create PersistentVolumes (PVs) by following these steps:

+To provide persistent storage for your applications in Kubernetes, you can create PersistentVolumes (PVs) by following these steps:

 1. Create a new file named `pv.yaml` in a text editor.

 2. Copy and paste the following YAML configuration into the `pv.yaml` file: